Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-161:
+New in this latest version release-162:

 1.)
-Hotfix: The "Kerbal Constructs" config option documented above has been added to the in game settings GUI.
-You need not break out a text editor, now.
+Changed config option "ResetFloatingOriginOnKSCReturn" to default false.
+It is only needed for interstellar, and some mods have issues with it.
+If you already have this setting enabled without issues, you can ignore this release/change, or IF you are having issues, toggle it off manually.
+This release is for new users going forward to have the right "default" config.

 Known Bugs: